USD ($)

 CostCheapestModerateMost expensive

-Benefits of Hub
+Advantages of a Network Hub

 ● Hubs are ideal for expanding an existing network by allowing more devices to be connected.